Daniel-KM/Omeka-S-module-Access/README.md

 [Dynamic Item Sets] to include items automatically in specific items sets according to metadata.

-The public part can be managed easily via the module [Blocks Disposition], but it is recommended to use resource page blocks if the theme supports them.
+For old themes, the public part can be managed easily via the module [Blocks Disposition], but it is recommended to use resource page blocks for new themes.

 The module is compatible with the module [Statistics].
 It is important to redirect download urls to the module (see below config of ".htaccess").